orbitalchicken/Roadmap/README.md

         slow boot sequence
         slow shutdown sequence

-    mintdrivers:
-        microcode package description is misleading in driver manager, should it be removed?

     system:
         implement a crash-intercepter
         compiler optimization: consider optimizing compiled binaries for Cinnamon/Xapps

     xreader:
         History buttons confuse users (they think they're Next Page and Previous Page buttons)

-    synaptic:
-        window titled “Could not download all repository indexes" is way too tall on a 1366×768 laptop screen

 Roadmap